 The Pros of Self-Releasing an Album

 - You Keep the Cash: Ever marvel at the way that some extremely successful musicians are seemingly flat broke?
-Sure, sometimes they're in that position because they bought things like, say, gold plated tanks (ahem, not mentioning any names), but often they're in the position because they're last on the list to be paid.
+Sure, sometimes they're in that position because they bought things like, say, gold plated gates, but often they're in the position because they're last on the list to be paid.
 Every person that comes in to help with your career gets a cut, but when you're doing it yourself, you get to eat the whole pie.

 The Cons of Self-Releasing an Album

-You May Not Have the Contacts: L, labels will have a stack of contracts in place that help them promote their releases—media, promoters, agents and so on.
+- You May Not Have the Contacts: Labels will have a stack of contacts in place that help them promote their releases—media, promoters, agents, and so on.
 If you're new to the music biz, you'll have to build your little black book from scratch.
 Of course, everyone has to start somewhere, and if you keep plugging away at self-releasing your music, you'll have your network of connections soon enough.
-Don't underestimate the time this can take, though - not having these contacts in place from the outset will make your job a little harder.
+Don't underestimate the time this can take, though.
+Not having these contacts in place from the outset will make your job a little harder.

-You'll Be Learning While Doing: If you don't have much music industry experience to speak of it, you'll face a learning curve when you start putting your music out there.
+- You'll Be Learning While Doing: If you don't have much music industry experience to speak of, you'll face a learning curve when you start putting your music out there.
+There are a lot of different parts to manage and tend to.
 It will take some time to figure out what works —and what doesn't—for you.
 It can be an expensive lesson.

-It's a Full-Time Job: Depending on your goals for your music, promoting a record can be EXTREMELY time-consuming.
-Arranging press, keeping track of sales, promoting the album, booking shows - it is a full-time job.
+- It's a Full-Time Job: Depending on your goals for your music, promoting a record can be extremely time-consuming.
+Arranging press, keeping track of sales, promoting the album, and booking shows are all a full-time job.
 When you're doing all of this work, you're not concentrating on your music.
 So, it's easy to find yourself in the position where you've made some good headway with the promotion of your first release, but you don't have anything fresh to follow up with because you've been consumed with the business side of things.